Plan and product notices

 If we attempt to deliver information to an email address you provide and the message is returned as undeliverable after several attempts, we will assume that you have withdrawn consent for electronic delivery and will begin sending the information to you in paper format.
 To ensure that you continue to receive emails from us, add the email “from” address to your email address book or safe list.
 To update your email address, log in to myuhc.com and go to the Change Mailing and Email Preferences page under Account Settings.

-In order to receive and retain electronic communications, you must have access to a computer or other device which is capable of accessing the Internet and you must have software which permits you to receive and access Portable Document Format or “PDF” files, such as Adobe Acrobat Reader® version 6.0 or higher (available for downloading at http://get.adobe.com/readerOpens a new window.
-View the list of supported browsersOpens a new window.
+In order to receive and retain electronic communications, you must have access to a computer or other device which is capable of accessing the Internet and you must have software which permits you to receive and access Portable Document Format or “PDF” files, such as Adobe Acrobat Reader® version 6.0 or higher (Download Adobe Reader.)
+View the list of supported browsers.

-This program is not intended for submitting complaints about UnitedHealth Group, UnitedHealthcare, Optum, or its subsidiaries’ (hereafter referred to as “UnitedHealth Group”) services or products, or for inquiries regarding the availability of company web sites or online services.
+This program is not a means to submit complaints about UnitedHealth Group, UnitedHealthcare, Optum, or its subsidiaries’ (hereafter referred to as “UnitedHealth Group”) services or products, or for inquiries regarding the availability of company web sites or online services.

-The following types of vulnerabilities are out of the scope for this program:
+The following types of vulnerabilities are considered out of the scope for the purposes of this program:

 - Volumetric vulnerabilities (e.g., Denial of Service or Distributed DoS);